mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         )
         ```

-!!!warning "Windows Encoding Note for LiteLLM"
+!!! warning "Windows Encoding Note for LiteLLM"

     When using ADK agents with LiteLLM on Windows, you might encounter a `UnicodeDecodeError`.
 This error occurs because LiteLLM may attempt to read cached files using the default Windows encoding (`cp1252`) instead of UTF-8.